hunteryavitz/blockchain-client-admin/README.md

 - Fetch Blockchain from API
 - Verify Blockchain Integrity

+There are 2 main components to this web client.
+One is blockchain admin facing, which provides metrics on the health of the blockchain.
+The other is user facing, which provides a CRUD interface for tracking transactions and transaction life-cycles.

+There are 2 main components to this web client.
+One is blockchain admin facing, which provides metrics on the health of the blockchain.
+The other is user facing, which provides a CRUD interface for tracking transactions and transaction life-cycles.

 ### Summary
 The aim of this client is to provide an admin panel for the blockchain project.